shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/suggestions.md

    - To select multiple lines:
      1. Hover over the line number, and select **Add a comment to this line** (**{comment}**):
         ![Comment on any diff file line](img/comment_on_any_diff_line_v16_6.png)
-     1. Select and drag your selection to include all desired lines.
+     1. Select and drag your selection until all desired lines are included.
 To learn more, see [Multi-line suggestions](#multi-line-suggestions).
 1. In the comment toolbar, select **Insert suggestion** (**{doc-code}**).
 GitLab inserts a pre-populated code block into your comment, like this: